eonist/GitSync-applescript/README.md

 - [ ] **Bonus:** Instal git on server, and use it as origin instead of github for private projects
 - [ ] **Bonus:** Humanise commit messages
 - [ ] Rename project to GitSync?
-- [ ] Test project with a fresh git install, DisplayObject we need to setup the shell stuff?
+- [ ] Test project with a fresh git install, do we need to setup the shell stuff?